oomlout/oomlout-CORE/README.md

 * -ex				-- extra to check for (ie working or laser required in file name) (list seperated by comas)
 * -ed				-- Extra directory added to output files (ie. gen/ to proof or seperate source from generated)
 * -fp				-- Generate values from PDF (if there use this mode TRUE)
+* -ow				-- overwrite Only generate if file doesn't already exist (to overwrite -ow T)

 ## Details